English/Humanities

 Fall/Spring, 3 credit hours GER 7

-This course will explore questions about the humanities and will introduce students to several disciplines within humanities.
-Through writing about a common theme, students will analyze, evaluate, and interpret texts, films, art and/or music that reflects this common theme.
+Students explore questions about the humanities and will introduce students to several disciplines within the humanities.
+Through writing about a common theme, students will analyze, evaluate, and interpret texts, films, art, and/or music that reflect this common theme.
 Citation and integration of external sources will be expected.
 This is a writing intensive course for students in General Studies or for students interested in transferring to a liberal arts program, especially in the humanities.
-Three hours lecture per week.

-Prerequisites: Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102); completion of 24 credits towards the major of General Studies; or permission of instructor.
+Prerequisites: Composition and the Spoken Word (ENGL 101); completion of 24 credits towards the major of General Studies; or permission of instructor.

 ENGL 266 THE MODERN ISLAMIC WORLD THROUGH FILM AND LITERATURE